 Medical errors, or malpractice, can happen anywhere along the chain of medical attention.
 Errors happen either when documenting, providing medicines to patients, or transcribing.
 At any point of this chain, a nurse steps in to ensure that every detail is correctly captured.
-In the event that you, as a patient, have experienced a medical malpractice, you have the right to report it to one of our professional medical malpractice lawyers.
+In the event that you, as a patient, have experienced medical malpractice, you have the right to report it to one of our professional medical malpractice lawyers.

 A healthcare provider can be guilty of medical negligence because of failing to give quality medical care.
-The damages and errors that occur during treatment may cause a permanent damage or serious injury.
-For this reason, you should report any error that you experience during treatment.
+The damages and errors that occur during treatment may cause permanent damage or serious injury.
+For this reason, you should report any errors that you experience during treatment.

 If taken to a court of law, a judge may:

 - Either give you compensation for further treatment or medical expenses;

 - The lost wages and future losses of income;

 - Any pain and suffering caused by your injury, which may cause disability.

 When you think of a possible lawsuit against a healthcare provider, look for a good lawyer who will represent you.
 Look through lawyers who have experience in taking medical malpractice cases, have been successful in those cases, and one whom you get along with.
 After finding a lawyer, the lawyer will discuss fee arrangements, present the representation contract for you to review, and you decide whether or not to hire.